Curriculum Leader: Mrs D Nayar

 Course Outline and Structure - Key Stage 3

 Science at KS3 is taught in a topic format based on the new National Programme of Study for Science at KS3.
-Lessons are a blend of developing new knowledge and skills coupled with enquiry led projects and tigations.
+Lessons are a blend of developing new knowledge and skills coupled with enquiry led projects.
 A strong emphasis is placed on the development of scientific skills such as forming hypotheses and questions, planning investigations, collecting and analysing data and making sense of what the data indicates.

 Year 7 students start with an Introduction to science before moving onto “Matter”, one of the four core topics taught during the Autumn Term.
 All pupils will sit a baseline test following this first topic during the Autumn Term to ensure they are placed into the most appropriate sets during early October.
 Progress will continue to be monitored throughout the year as they complete various topics including, Cells, Energy and Forces as well as developing practical skills in the laboratory.